 You don’t see too many protagonist like Ben Kaleman in Brian Koppelman and David Levien’s latest film Solitary Man.
-For some, he’ll be considered a slimy and perhaps somewhat misogynistic creep getting what he deserves.
-For others, he’ll be a sympathetic and understandable man trying to figure out where everything went wrong.
+For some, he’ll be considered a slimy and misogynistic creep getting what he deserves.
+For others, he’ll be a sympathetic man trying to figure out where everything went wrong.

 Here’s what both Brian Koppleman and David Levien had to say about their latest film in my lengthy chat with them.

-From day one did you guys know you wanted to make Solitary Man independently and not sell it to a studio?
-I’d imagine a lot of changes would have to be made if you went that route.
+From day one, did you guys want to make Solitary Man independently?
+I imagine a lot of changes would have to be made if you went with a studio.

 David Levien: We knew from day one we wanted to hang onto the project, direct it, and have more control over it.
 We didn’t see it as something that would do well in the studio system for exactly the reasons you said.

 Brian Koppelman: When you said we’d have to make a lot of changes, what do you think they would’ve been?